6 Solar Facts That Will Change the Way You Think About Energy

 2. The Sun Delivers Roughly 10,000 Times More Energy Than Humanity Uses — Every Single Day

-Here’s where numbers become genuinely hard to picture.
-Humanity currently consumes around 15 to 18 terawatts of power continuously — that’s every factory, every data centre, every kettle, every electric car on Earth, running simultaneously, all the time.
+That’s every factory, every data centre, every kettle, every electric car on Earth, running simultaneously, all the time.

 The sun delivers approximately 173,000 terawatts of power to our planet continuously.
-Not 173 — 173,000.
-That’s roughly 10,000 times more than we use.
-Every second of every day.
+That is roughly 10,000 times more than we use, every second of every day.

 Source: Energy Institute Statistical Review of World Energy; standard solar physics data.